balamuruganky/depthmap_to_pcd/README.md

 # Depthmap to Point Cloud

-This project is to interact with 3d camera which supported by openni and Kinect to extract RGB point cloud (PCD) buffer/file from the depth map.
+This project is to interact with 3d camera which is supported by OPENNI library and Kinect which is supported by FREENECT library to extract RGB point cloud (PCD) buffer/file from the depth map.
 Further computer vision algorithms can be applied in PCD files.

 ## How to compile